 Schedule an audition for the 2018-2019 season!

-Dr. Will Kesling has conducted hundreds of choral ensembles and forty-three professional symphony orchestras throughout the world.
+Dr. Will Kesling has conducted hundreds of choral ensembles and forty-six professional symphony orchestras throughout the world.
 His talents for weaving together text and music, chorus and orchestra have garnered him international respect.
 A Washington Post concert review sums his abilities in two words, “clear professionalism.”

 Dr. Kesling has conducted a number of engagements in Carnegie Hall and the Kennedy Center for the Performing Arts, as well as in major concert halls internationally.
 He served as the Associate Conductor of the Manhattan Philharmonic Orchestra, New York City, as the Principal Guest Conductor of the St. Petersburg State Symphony Orchestra, Russia, and was the Music Director and Conductor of the Mountain West Symphony Orchestra, Utah for 18 years.